UtsavUpadhyay5002/-FileFlow/README.md

 - 🎥 Moves video files (`.mp4`, `.mkv`, `.mp3`) to the **Videos** folder.
 - 📄 Sorts text documents (`.txt`, `.pdf`, `.docx`, `.pptx`, `.csv`) into a "Downloaded_docs" folder with subfolders based on file type.
 - 🖥️ Moves `.exe` files to an **executables** folder.
-- 📦 Sorts `.zip` and `.drawio` files into their respective folders.
+- 📦 Sorts `.zip` and `.drawio` files into their respective foldedrs.
 - 💻 Organizes programming files (`.py`, `.java`, `.cpp`) into a "Downloaded_codes" folder.

 ## 📋 How It Works

 1. The script monitors your **Downloads** folder for new files.
 2. When a new file is detected, it is moved to an appropriate folder based on its file extension.
-3. The script runs indefinitely, checking every 10 seconds for new files to organize.
+3. The script runs indefinitely, checking every 5 seconds for new files to organize.
+4. Logs of files moved are stored in **"logs.txt"**

 ## 🛠️ Setup Instructions

-To run the project:

 1. Clone the repository:
     ```bash